 Of course, before you go back to work like nothing ever happened, be a responsible photographer and retire that memory card!
 (You did buy a memory card with a lifetime warranty, right?)
 Don’t take a risk with that card again; send it in for a free replacement.
 Especially if you’re a working pro.

-Water damage to memory cards is actually very survivable.
-In fact a whole lot of folks have joked about how they accidentally put an SD or CF card through the washing machine, and they figured what the heck, they might as well put it through the dryer too… lo and behold, the card then worked perfectly!
+Okay, back to the physical aspect of things, before we wrap up.
+Believe it or not, water damage to memory cards is actually very survivable!
+In fact, a whole lot of folks have joked about how they accidentally put an SD or other memory card through the washing machine, and they figured what the heck, they might as well put it through the dryer too… lo and behold, the card then worked perfectly!

 I would never recommend putting a memory card in the dryer, of course, but instead simply drying the card off with a towel and leaving it in a warm, dry place.
 (If your accident involved salt water, take a fresh damp cloth and wipe down your camera, lens, and/or memory card!
 Salt is like cancer to electronics.)